kennethinfante/tsugite_modern/README.md

 # Tsugite

-NOTE: Original project is here `marialarsson/tsugite`.
-I just creating a new copy cause I intend to change and study this but not really contribute cause I'm still a beginner.
+NOTE: Original project is [here](https://github.com/marialarsson/tsugite).
+I'm just creating a new copy cause I intend to change and study this but not really contribute cause I'm still a beginner.
 Project is good example of learning **computer graphics, computational geometry, OpenGL and numpy.**

 ## Interactive Design and Fabrication of Wood Joints